Jozka-Tjeris/Sokoban-With-Floors/notes.md

 13 July:
 - Abstracted player controller function into a new class
 - Check if player entering teleporter already has its destination occupied in controller
+- Added level that demonstrates teleporter interactions

 14 July:
 - Checked both origin and destination for teleporters for visual updates
+- Added level that demonstrates ID-specific interactions
+- Added condition to check IDs for level completion